 There are no long-term studies of combined drug therapies, so your doctor will closely monitor your response.
-If your asthma is under control with the combination therapy for three months, your doctor may adjust your drugs to the lowest effective doses.
+If your asthma is under control with the combination therapy for , your doctor may adjust your drugs to the lowest effective doses.

 Your doctor may also recommend the following therapies in addition to steroids:

 - Macrolide antibiotics.
-Results from one research study indicate that clarithromycin (Biaxin) may lessen inflammation, but further research is needed.
+Results from indicate that clarithromycin (Biaxin) may lessen inflammation, but further research is needed.

-- Anti-fungal therapy.
-One study shows that oral itraconazole (Sporanox), taken twice a day for eight weeks, improves symptoms.
+- Anti-fungal therapy. shows that oral itraconazole (Sporanox), taken twice a day for eight weeks, improves symptoms.

 - Recombinant monoclonal anti-immunoglobulin E antibody.
 Omalizumab (Xolair), given monthly under the skin, has a positive effect on severity of symptoms and quality of life.
 This medication is expensive and may cause side effects.